For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 current-name=new-name.
 For example:

 fipco=County Areaname=Area_Summarizedwould result in the variable fipco being renamed to County, and the variable Areaname being renamed Area_Summarized.
 (These names can occur in header rows of Excel spreadsheets created from Dexter-generated csv files, or as column headers in reports.)
-When assigned new names you need to keep in mind these rules:
+When assigning new values you need to keep in mind these rules for SAS variable names:

 - Names can be at most 32 characters long and comprised only of letters of the alphabet (upper or lower case), numeric digits or the underscore character (_).